KyleEgland/tkinterguiexample/README.md

-# tkinterguiexample
+# Tkinter GUI Example

-An example of how to create a GUI using TKinter (packaged with Python).
+An example Python application that utilizes the tkinter library to create a Graphical User Interface.

 ## Synopsis

-This project is a tabbed tkinter GUI intended to be a reference point for me (and others interested) to more efficiently create Python GUI applications.
-This is a personal project.
+This project is a tabbed, tkinter, GUI application intended to be a reference for future applications (e.g., a "starting point") and demonstrate my own learning.
+The intent of the application is to demontsrate as many capabilities of tkinter while utilizing some design patterns and practices.

 ## Getting started